Mackenzie Rohan

 Screenwriter

-Mackenzie Rohan focuses on female-driven coming-of-age comedies that challenge the traditional stories women are told and the limiting stories we tell ourselves.
-Rohan is a Hollywood Radio and Television Society (HRTS) Foundation Fellow, was selected for the Disney Entertainment Television (DET) PA Initiative, and was short-listed for The Blacklist x Writers Guild Initiative’s Michael Collyer Fellowship.
-She has placed in multiple screenwriting competitions and has bylines in The Rumpus and PBS American Portrait: A National Storytelling Project.
-She graduated from Syracuse University’s Department of Drama and has worked on set for Disney+, Hulu, TikTok, and more.
+Mackenzie Rohan writes female-driven coming-of-age comedies that challenge the traditional stories women are told and the limiting stories we tell ourselves.
+She recently signed a development deal with Universal Television Alternative Studio (UTAS) and currently has producers attached to two of her screenwriting projects.
+She's been selected for the NBCU Launch Unscripted Pitch Accelerator, Disney Entertainment Television PA Initiative, and Hollywood Radio and Television Society Foundation Fellowship.
+She’s been recognized by The Black List x WGA’s Michael Collyer Fellowship, Final Draft's Big Break, and multiple other screenwriting competitions.
+Rohan is a Syracuse University alum and has worked on sets for Disney+, Hulu, TikTok, and more.
 A San Francisco native, and first-generation Irish-American, Rohan now lives in Los Angeles and works at an immersive media institute.

 After being publicly cheated on and labeled a loser, a quirky control freak vows to reclaim her reputation by transforming her comically underqualified musical theater classmates into sports superstars in order to win their art high school’s only athletic competition of the year, Field Day.